openlust/LUST-motion/docs/API.md

 ## MDNS

 LUST-motion is discoverable by MDNS services und advertises a `stroking` service.
 This can be used to identify the device on the local network and establish connections with it.
-The following service texts provide further information
+The following service texts provide further information:

 | Text            | Information                                                                 |
 | --------------- | --------------------------------------------------------------------------- |